-Stomach contents of fulmars in the Netherlands indicate that the marine litter situation off the Dutch coast over the last decade is stable or at best very slowly improving at insignificant rate.
-EcoQO performance, that is the proportion of fulmars exceeding the critical value of 0.1 gram of plastic in the stomach, is currently 57%, where OSPAR and Europe are aiming at a reduction of this figure to below 10%.
-At this stage it is unclear if recently increased awareness among public and stakeholders, the revision of MARPOL Annex V, and the start of policies towards good environmental status within the EU MSFD will be sufficient for a timely compliance with policy targets.
+Stomach contents of fulmars in the Netherlands indicate that the marine litter situation off the Dutch coast over the last decade has shown slow but significant improvement.
+EcoQO performance, that is the proportion of fulmars exceeding a threshold value of 0.1 gram of plastic in the stomach, is currently 53%.
+Although still far off the long term goal set by OSPAR, aiming at a reduction of this figure to below 10%, the direction of change is positive.
+Clear-cut cause-effect relations are hard to show, but likely increased awareness and measures among public, stakeholders and authorities are gradually taking effect.

-6. Acknowledgements
+6 Acknowledgements